HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 c) `images`: A folder containing all the images utilized in the project.
 These images include __logos__ and __background.__

 __The features arising from these contents above include:__
-a) `Responsive Design`: The webpage that arises from the responsive design and adjusts
+a) `Responsive Design`: The webpage that arises from the responsive design and adjusts to different screen sizes which generally include